smartcontractkit/documentation/docs/Using Price Feeds/l2-sequencer-feeds/l2-sequencer-flag.md

 1. A network of node operators runs the external adapter to post the latest sequencer status to the `AggregatorProxy` contract and relays the status to the `Aggregator` contract.
 The `Aggregator` contract calls the `validate` function in the `OptimismValidator` contract.

-1. The `optimismValidator` contract calls the `sendMessage` function in the `L1CrossDomainMessenger` contract.
+1. The `OptimismValidator` contract calls the `sendMessage` function in the `L1CrossDomainMessenger` contract.
 This message contains instructions to call the `updateStatus(bool status, uint64 timestamp)` function in the sequencer uptime feed deployed on the L2 network.

 1. The `L1CrossDomainMessenger` contract calls the `enqueue` function to enqueue a new message to the `CanonicalTransactionChain`.